jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/pseudo-selectors/readme.md

 - Create starter code.
 This should be enough that students have an idea of where to start.
 If there's a lot of "busywork" that they need to do (e.g. doing `npm init` or `bower install bootstrap-sass`) maybe do that for them.
 - Create a `readme.md` file.
 Anticipate questions students may have about the prompt and try to address those.
 - Push it to **your** Github.
-Share your exercise with `/r/web_design` or `/r/programming`!
+Share your exercise with `/r/web_design` or `/r/programming`! cool you-do!

+Overall, lesson plan looks good!
+I recommend revisiting the clearfix w/ pseudo elements also here's a blog post I wrote with some cool applications - https://jesse.sh/practical-pseudo-elements-classes/ I recommend getting the students more involved when possible, and throwing in an exercise or two to practice throughout the day.